 Posted on Leave a comment

 It is an ideal starting point for anyone seeking to engage in a meaningful dialogue with stone.

-The Stones Speak, and We Listen
+Stones Speak, We Listen

+Posted on Leave a comment